State of Jefferson Academic Scavenger Hunt 2014 - High School

-The 31st Annual State of Jefferson High School Scavenger Hunt will be held January 29th, 30th and 31st with the adjudication on Tuesday, February 4th, 2014.
+The 31st Annual State of Jefferson High School Scavenger Hunt was held January 29th, 30th and 31st with the adjudication on Tuesday, February 4th, 2014.

 Scavenger Hunt Rules (PDF)